ENOTO: Improving Offline-to-Online Reinforcement Learning with Q-Ensembles: Experiments

 \subsection{Locomotion Tasks}

-We first evaluate our E2O framework on MuJoCo \cite{todorov2012mujoco} locomotion tasks, i.e., HalfCheetah, Walker2d, and Hopper from the D4RL benchmark suite \cite{fu2020d4rl}.
-To demonstrate the applicability of E2O on various suboptimal datasets, we use three dataset types: medium, medium-replay, and medium-expert.
+We first evaluate our ENOTO framework on MuJoCo \cite{todorov2012mujoco} locomotion tasks, i.e., HalfCheetah, Walker2d, and Hopper from the D4RL benchmark suite \cite{fu2020d4rl}.
+To demonstrate the applicability of ENOTO on various suboptimal datasets, we use three dataset types: medium, medium-replay, and medium-expert.
 Specifically, medium datasets contain samples collected by a medium-level policy, medium-replay datasets include all samples encountered while training a medium-level agent from scratch, and medium-expert datasets consist of samples collected by both medium-level and expert-level policies.
 We pre-train the agent for 1M training steps in the offline phase and perform online fine-tuning for 250K environmental steps.
-Additional experimental details can be found in Appendix \ref{app:exp_detail}.
+Additional experimental details can be found in the appendix.

-\paragraph{Comparative Evaluation} We consider the following methods as baselines.
+\paragraph{Comparative Evaluation.} We consider the following methods as baselines.